-The REST API is available to all Enterprise customers.
+The REST API is available to all Enterprise and Professional customers.

 The Mozenda REST API allows you to control your agents and data collections without manually accessing the Web Console.
 The API can be used to run an agent, get data, check a job’s progress, and more.
 You can use the API to automate Mozenda-related operations within your own application.